yanym/Cornell-Club/README.md

-# Update
+# Update for an alternative displaying style
-Portfolio.js and PastPortfolio.js provide one way for you to display the data which you can check the demos at the buttom of the README.md, denoted as 'Style 1'.
+Portfolio.js and PastPortfolio.js provide one way for you to display the data which you can check the demos at the buttom of the README.md, denoted as 'Style-1'.
-NewPortfolio.js and NewPastPortfolio.js provide the other way for displaying which you can check 'Style 2' at Demo section.
+NewPortfolio.js and NewPastPortfolio.js provide the other way for displaying which you can check 'Style-2' at Demo section.

 ## How to switch styles?
 Open App.js and comment or uncomment these two components.